Connect with us

 Having fought epidemics around the world, Farrar cited examples of when strong-arm surveillance pushed outbreaks underground.
 During an early 2000s bird flu outbreak in Vietnam, farmers circumvented regulations by moving poultry at night, bribing inspection workers, and selling their goods through back channels.
 “Learning what drivers and fears exist among people is crucial,” Farrar said.
 “But we always seem to realize that at a later date.”

 A powerful driver in the U.S.: Milk is a $60 billion industry.
-Public health is also bound to bump up against in Texas, a state so aggrieved by pandemic restrictions that lawmakers passed a bill last year barring health officials from recommending covid-19 vaccines.
+Public health is also bound to bump up against politics in Texas, a state so aggrieved by pandemic restrictions that lawmakers passed a bill last year barring health officials from recommending covid-19 vaccines.

 Texas Agriculture Commissioner Sid Miller said that when he heard that federal agents with the CDC and USDA were considering visits to farms — including those where farmers reported the cattle had recovered — he advised against it.
 “Send federal agents to dairy that’s not sick?” he said.
 “That doesn’t pass the smell test.”